Kathleen Lynn: Political activity

 Lynn was a member of the executive committee of the Irish Women's Suffragette and Local Government Association (IWSLGA) from 1903, and remained on the executive until 1916.
 Lynn was a member of the radical British Women's Social and Political Union (WSPU) from 1908 and she was also said to be on friendly terms with the suffragist Sylvia Pankhurst.
 She was part of a mass meeting in 1912, demanding that women's suffrage be included in the Third Home Rule Bill of that year.

 Lynn supported the workers during the 1913 lock-out and worked with Constance Markievicz and others in the soup kitchens in Liberty Hall, becoming close to Markievicz and James Connolly.
 In 1913, at Markievicz's request, she treated Helena Molony.
 Molony, who was active in a number of political movements, stayed with Lynn in her Rathmines home following an illness.
 As a result of the influence of Molony and Markievicz, Lynn became an active participant in the suffragist, labour and nationalist movements.
 "We used to have long talks and she converted me to the National Movement," Lynn wrote.
 She joined the Irish Citizen Army and was chief medical officer during the 1916 Easter Rising.
 She described herself as "a Red Cross doctor and a belligerent" when she was arrested.

-For her part in the Rising, Lynn was imprisoned in Kilmainham Gaol with her comrades Markievicz, Molony and Madeleine ffrench-Mullen.
+For her part in the Rising, Lynn was imprisoned for a week in the Ship Street Barracks, before being transferred to Richmond Barracks and then to Kilmainham Gaol, where she was held with her comrades Markievicz, Molony and Madeleine ffrench-Mullen.
 Lynn remained active in the Nationalist movement; she was elected vice-president of the Sinn Féin executive in 1917 and in 1923, Lynn was elected to Dáil Éireann as an anti-Treaty Sinn Féin Teachta Dála (TD) for the Dublin County constituency at the 1923 general election.
 In accordance with Sinn Féin abstentionist policy of the time, she did not take her seat in Dáil Éireann.
 She lost her seat in the June 1927 general election.
 She unsuccessfully contested the August 1927 by-election for Dublin County.
 Lynn claimed, many years after the 1916 rising, that it was suffrage that converted her to republicanism, saying: "I saw that people got the wrong impression about suffrage and that led me to examine the Irish question."
 She was given a gold fibula bone-shaped brooch as a token of gratitude from the Irish Citizen Army for her help in the medical preparation for the Rising.

+During the Irish War of Independence, Lynn assisted Michael Collins in evading capture by the British.

 Lynn eventually left politics in 1927, increasingly frustrated by Sinn Féin's refusal to embrace social reform and health care.